aramkeshishyan/chattingapp/README.md

 * [Available Commands](#available-commands)

 ## General info
-This project is a peer-to-peer application
+This project is a peer-to-peer chat application

 ## PREREQUISITES:
 If running on a windows machine use WSL(Windows Subsystem for Linux)